mxsjoberg/michaelsjoberg.com/public/posts/genetic-algorithm-optimization-in-python.md

     return current_population
 ```

 After the offsprings have been generated, they are evaluated using the cost function and sorted based on their fitness.
-The `N_KEEP` fittest offsprings are then appended to the previous population to create and updated population, which is the starting point for the next generation.
+The `N_KEEP` fittest offsprings are then appended to the previous population to create an updated population, which is the starting point for the next generation.

 ## <a name="3" class="anchor"></a> [BGA in action](#3)